Shopify/hydrogen-v1/docs/framework/react-server-components.md

 React Server Components allow the server and the client to work together to render your Hydrogen app.

 For example, the following React element tree is [composed of React components](#composition) that render other React components.
-React Server Components allow some components to render on the server, some to render on the client, and others to render on both the server and the client:
+React Server Components allow some components to render on the server, some to render in the browser or on the server using server-side rendering (SSR), and others to render on both the server and the client:

 ![A diagram that illustrates a React element tree composed of server, client, and shared components](/assets/custom-storefronts/hydrogen/react-element-tree.png)